 It is attached to the ladder top and then placed on the working exterior.
 The device does not require excessive setting and is available for all types of extension, straight and leaning ladder.

-Apparently, you need to buy the device separately according to your ladder size, weight, and design.
+But, you need to buy the device separately according to your ladder size, weight, and design.

 2. Use of Anchor Spot

-After selecting or making the anchor you can now bind the ladder and anchor with rope or wire.
+After selecting or making the anchor, you can now bind the ladder and anchor with rope or wire.